-President of the University and Chief Executive Officer Chief Academic Officer Chief Financial Officer Chief Student Affairs Officer Chief Advancement Officer Chief Lifelong Learning Officer Chief Enrollment Officer
+President of the University and Chief Executive Officer Chief Academic Officer Chief Financial Officer Chief Student Affairs Officer Chief Advancement Officer Chief Enrollment Officer

 Specific titles may vary at the discretion of the President of the University.
-For the purpose of Virginia Wesleyan University policy documents, the Chief Academic Officer is the Provost and Vice President for Academic Affairs; the Chief Financial Officer is the Vice President for Finance; the Chief Student Affairs Officer is the Senior Vice President; the Chief Advancement Officer is the Chief of Staff/ Vice President for Strategic Initiatives; the Chief Lifelong Learning Officer is the Vice President for Enrollment.
+For the purpose of Virginia Wesleyan University policy documents, the Chief Academic Officer is the Provost and Vice President; the Chief Financial Officer is the Vice President for Finance; the Chief Student Affairs Officer is the Senior Vice President; the Chief Advancement Officer is the Chief of Staff/ Vice President for Strategic Initiatives; and the Chief Enrollment Officer is the Vice President for Enrollment and Student Success.
 Titles for these positions may change at the discretion of the President of the University.